mutagen-io/mutagen/README.md

 # Mutagen

 Mutagen is a cross-platform, continuous, bidirectional file synchronization utility designed to be simple, robust, and performant.
-It is designed for use in remote development.
-It can synchronize locally or over SSH.
+It is designed to replace tools like SSHFS, Unison, and SFTP editor plugins.
+Its raison d'être is remote development through code synchronization, though it can efficiently synchronize any type of content.

 ## Status